Model Structures on Commutative Monoids in General Model Categories: Operadic Generalization

 In the proof above, we make use of a particular filtration on the map $X\to P$.
 We could also have followed \cite{DAG3} and filtered the map $\Sym(f)$ as

 where each $B_n$ is a $\Sym(K)$-module.
-This makes it clear that the map $X\to P$ is a map of $X$-modules , and thus makes it easier to check that $P$ is in fact a monoid.
+This makes it clear that the map $X\to P$ is a map of $X$-modules, and thus makes it easier to check that $P$ is in fact a monoid.
 However, this filtration requires special knowledge of $Com$, namely that it is generated by $Com(2)$-swaps (i.e. functions of arity two) so that $Com$-algebras can be multiplied with themselves.
-The author chose the approach presented here because he is currently working to generalize the proof to hold for other operads.
+The author chose the approach presented here because it allows for an easy generalization to operads.

+The commutative monoid axiom has a natural generalization to an arbitrary operad $P$.
+Recall that cofibrancy may be defined for $P$-algebras via a lifting property, even if the category of $P$-algebras is not a model category.

+\begin{defn} Let $P$ be an operad.
+A monoidal model category $\M$ is said to satisfy the \textit{$P$-algebra axiom} if for all cofibrant $P$-algebras $A$ and for all $n\geq 0$, $P_A(n) \otimes_{\Sigma_n} (-)^{\boxprod n}$ preserves trivial cofibrations (where $P_A$ is the enveloping operad). \end{defn}

+\begin{theorem} Let $P$ be an operad (always assumed symmetric) and suppose $\M$ is a combinatorial model category satisfying the $P$-algebra axiom.
+Then the category $P$-alg$(\M)$ inherits a semi-model structure from $\M$. \end{theorem}

+\begin{proof} As usual, this semi-model structure will be transferred along the free-forgetful adjunction $(P,U)$ via Lemma \ref{ss00-lemma2.3}.
+Because $\M$ is combinatorial, the smallness hypotheses of Lemma \ref{ss00-lemma2.3} are automatically satisfied.
+Let $j:K\to L$ be a trivial cofibration in $\M$ and consider the pushout of $P(j)$ along a $P$-algebra homomorphism $P(K)\to A$.
+Denote the resulting map $\gamma:A\to B$.
+Factor this map as in the Section 7.3 of \cite{harper-operads}, recalled in Remark \ref{remark-enveloping-computations}.
+So $\gamma$ is a transfinite composite of pushouts of maps of the form $P_A(n) \otimes_{\Sigma_n} j^{\boxprod n}$.
+By hypothesis all such maps are trivial cofibrations, so $\gamma$ is a trivial cofibration.
+As in Corollary \ref{cor:semi-on-comm-alg}, this completes the proof. \end{proof}

+While the $P$-algebra axiom gives a minimal condition on $\M$ so that $P$-algebras inherit a semi-model structure, it is not clear that this condition can be checked in practice because of the presence of $P_A$ in the hypotheses.
+However, we can generalize the commutative monoid axiom to find a new family of axioms on $\M$ which do not make reference to $P_A$.
+This line of reasoning has been used in \cite{spitzweck-thesis} (where conditions are given so that $\Sigma$-cofibrant operads are admissible) and in \cite{harper-operads} (where conditions are given so that all operads are admissible).

+These two examples demonstrate that in order for the category of $P$-algebras to inherit a semi-model structure, a cofibrancy hypothesis on either $\M$ or $P$ will be needed.
+The following result will unify all previous results on admissibility into a single framework and provide new results for levelwise cofibrant operads, where the cofibrancy hypotheses are evenly distributed between the operad and the model category.

+\begin{theorem} Let $\M$ be a combinatorial monoidal model category.
+Let $f$ run through the class of (trivial) cofibrations.
+Consider the following hypothesis, where $X$ is an object with a $\Sigma_n$-action that runs through some class of objects $\mathcal{K}$: